Skip to content

 How this works#

 Our goal here is to make sure that the way we create networks/datasets/algorithms during tests match as closely as possible how they are created normally in a real run.
-For example, when running python project/main.py algorithm=example.
+For example, when running python project/main.py algorithm=image_classifier.

 ---